baemazhen/baemazhen/README.md

 zola serve
 ```

-You then can access the site locally at http://127.0.0.1:1111
+Site will be accessible at http://127.0.0.1:1111

-### Building and Deploying It
+### Building and Deploy WWW site

 Build the WWW site (outputs generated site to `public/`):
 ```bash